sghpjuikit/player/README.md

 - no inconsistencies: displayed song metadata can only be out of sync with real data if tag is edited by external application (or as a result of a bug)
 - no data loss guarantee: losing database has no effect at all, it can be completely rebuilt anytime.
 The library serves as a persistable cache, not as data storage.

 Management system is only as good as its user interface.
 There are powerful tables that try to be as flexible as possible.
-Some of the capabilities that <b>every</b> table boasts:
+Tables:
 - big: 30000 songs in playlist no problem (although good luck loading it at the app start...)
 - smart columns: set visibility, width, sorting (multiple column), order of any column for any song attribute
 - visual searching: by any (textual) attribute (artist, composer, title, etc) simply by writing.
 Scrolls 1st match (to center) and highlights matches - so they 'pop' visually - shich doesnt strain your eyes that much.
 Its fast (no CTRL+F, just type...) and convenient.